 - Reduce or eliminate sugar from the diet.
 Numerous studies suggest that it affects our immune system, making us more vulnerable to cancer in general.

-HELP ELIMINATE THE TOXINS THAT ARE IN OUR SYSTEM:
+ELIMINATE TOXINS FROM OUR SYSTEM:

 - Drink 8 glasses of pure water daily (more specifically half your weight in ounces).
 The best water filtering system is reverse osmosis.
 Avoid water stored in plastic.